ryanw3998/white-dwarfs/README.md

 create a master script that calls upon functions within utilities, pre_process, and process to reduce and analyze our data.
 My pipeline involves basic image reduction as well as methods for high contrast imaging.
-These scripts also utilize tools from the Vortex Imaging Processing (VIP) python package (Gomez et al, 2017) for median subtraction and image quality metrics.
+These scripts also utilize tools from the Vortex Imaging Processing (VIP) python package (Gomez Gonzalez et al, 2017) for median subtraction and image quality metrics.

 Enjoy your visit!